Thomas-Magane/Docker-CheatSheet/README.md

-# Docker-CheatSheet
+# Docker CheatSheet
-An ultimate guide for Docker
+An ultimate guide for Docker commands

 ### Listing Commands
 List all images that are locally stored with the Docker engine